ProbstLab/publication-associated_scripts/Figueroa-Gonzalez_Bornemann_etal/README.md

 \- Genes in nucleotide format, with prodigal-style headers containing start/stop info for each gene on the respective scaffold

-\- Annotations of genes vs FunTaxDB (Bornemann et al., 2023)  (.b6 format BLAST output)
+\- Annotations of genes against FunTaxDB (Bornemann et al., 2023)  (The output file should be in the BLAST .b6 tabular format)

+# Workflow

 **1) Identification of rpS3 genes**